Tachycardia (Peri-Arrest)

 • Heart failure – pulmonary oedema (LV failure) and/or raised JVP (RV failure)

-If unsuccessful and remains unstable:
+If DC shock is unsuccessful and patient remains unstable:

 • Amiodarone 300mg IV over 10-20 min (alternative: procainamide)